 In addition to research and teaching, I am active in outreach.
 I visit K-12 classes regularly and work with journalists on stories about our changing planet.
-My lab is active in producing short videos on climate change and other environmental issues created by undergraduate and graduate students in Biological Sciences at Florida Tech:
+My lab is active in producing short videos on climate change and other environmental issues created by undergraduate and graduate students at Florida Tech:

 Bertha's Blues (the dangers of overfishing)